minho42/roster-ios-public/README.md

 ## Note

-- This app is only available for those who have access to NSW HealthRoster using from within Australia.
+- Only available for those who have access to NSW HealthRoster using from within Australia.
+- Shift information is frequently synced to NSW HealthRoster, but may not be up to date at certain points

 ## Privacy Policy